The Doctor (Tom Baker) shows his artistic side to Leela (Louise Jameson) |

 Facts

-Mega-trivia: James's sister-in-law is also actor Roy Marsden's sister-in-law (ie, his wife's sister is married to Roy's brother!).
-James (born Brian James) started out as a rock 'n' roll musician in the late 1950s/ early 60s before training as a printer.
+Mega-trivia: James's sister-in-law was also actor Roy Marsden's sister-in-law (ie, his wife's sister was married to Roy's brother!).
+James (born Brian James) started out as a rock 'n' roll musician in the late 1950s/ early 60s, before training as a printer.

 James Maxwell (Jackson) Mar 23 1929 to Aug 18 1995